-The structure of studies (120 ECTS) is following:
+The structure of studies is following:

 - 30 credits of advanced courses (elective)

-- 30 credits of elective courses; can establish a minor
+- can establish a minor

 This curriculum will prepare you for key positions in academia and industry.
 You may find yourself working for private, public or non-governmental organisations (NGOs).